johnwargo/eleventy-plugin-starter/readme.md

 ### The Code

 The code is essentially the same code you would implement to a shortcode, filter, or custom collection in an Eleventy site.
-The only difference is that the shortcode, filter, and collection are exported as a Module.
+The only difference is that the shortcode, filter, and collection are exported as a Module at the very bottom of the code.

 ```js
 const randomNumbers = (eleventyConfig) => {